 How the Pfizer-BioNTech and Moderna vaccines differ from traditional vaccines is in their use of mRNA.
 Instead of introducing a weakened or an inactivated germ into your body, this vaccine injects mRNA, the genetic material that our cells read to make proteins, into your upper arm muscle.
 It teaches your body how to make the protein that triggers antibody production so if the real virus later enters your body, your immune system will recognize it, according to the federal Centers for Disease Control and Prevention.

-The AstraZeneca vaccine also relies on instructions for creating the spike protein that gives the coronavirus its distinctive shape and which it uses to enter a cell.
-The AstraZeneca vaccine is different from the other two because it makes use of DNA inside an adenovirus, a common virus.
+The Johnson & Johnson and the AstraZeneca vaccines also rely on instructions for creating the spike protein that gives the coronavirus its distinctive shape and which it uses to enter a cell.
+But they make use of DNA inside an adenovirus, a common virus.

 The mRNA vaccines contain instructions for the distinctive spike protein found on the surface of the coronavirus and which attaches to a particular protein in our body.
 Once the mRNA is inside your muscle cells, the cells translate the genetic information to make the protein or antigens and display it on their surface, according to Pfizer.
 Your immune system spots the antigens, recognizes it as foreign and begins to make antibodies.